The home of the

 COM-B Model

-‘This is your hub for information about the COM-B model and how to use it to analyse and develop behaviour change interventions.
-Use the contact us link to provide comments and let us know about things you’d like us to add.’
+‘The COM-B model is a general model for predicting behaviour and developing interventions to influence it.
+This website is your hub for information about the model and how to use it to analyse and develop behaviour change interventions.
+Use the contact us link to provide comments on the model or this website and let us know about things you’d like us to add.’

 Robert West and Susan Michie (Authors of the COM-B Model)